Cornevalle, Cornewaille, Cornewayle, Cornoaille, Cornouaille, Cornouailles, Cornuaille

 Various sites in Brittany, including Cornouaille, have local legends and stories that may have connections or influences from the broader Arthurian traditions.
 These legends often feature magical elements, knights, and heroic deeds.

-Christianity was gradually spreading in Brittany during this period.
+Christianity spread in Cornouaille, and the region saw the establishment of monastic communities.
 Missionaries from Britain and Gaul played a role in converting some of the local population to Christianity.
-The establishment of early Christian communities and monasteries may have started in this era.

 See also